-So again, a very interesting question about ACJ, right?
-So if you rely on imaging for ACGs, it will lead you in the wrong direction.
+So again, a very interesting question about ACJ.
+So if you rely on imaging for ACJs, it will lead you in the wrong direction.
 Okay.
-There most extreme will be shown arthritis in the ACJ and then may be a normal person.
-Right. and then there are some cases where ACJ pain don't have any signal, any imaging signs at all on an X Ray.
-So, and x-ray although very useful tool to rule out the bad, the ugly like tumors and other stuff, and obvious problems with the CJ B in most cases, whether you have arthritis or you don't have arthritis is not relevant because you can have one or the other, right.
+Most Xrays will be showing arthritis in the ACJ and it may be a normal person.
+And then there are some cases where ACJ pain that don't have any imaging signs at all on an X ray.
+So, an x ray, although a very useful tool to rule out the bad, the ugly, like tumors and other stuff, and obvious problems with the ACJ.
+In most cases, whether you have arthritis or you don't have arthritis is not relevant because you can have one or the other.
 So the clinical diagnosis is the key in ACJ.
-An MRI scan could show you a little bit more, but again, when you see an MRI scan in everybody, so if you send an MRI scan that there's sometimes the GP sent for diagnostic purposes, which I think is wrong.

-MRI scan, an orphan report, there is ACG arthritis.
-Why would they report that?
-Because they see it on the extra, on the MRI scan, the CA they have to mention it was almost never clinically relevant.
-So I think the, the way I think about ACJ is, is that 90% of your information comes from a good history and examination.
-And then the, any kind of imaging afterwards is just confirm your diagnosis or add a little bit more, right.
-So I tend to always go for an extra and an MRI scan if I need something or, or an ACJ.
-I often not, don't tend to get an ultrasound scan, unless I think the problem is only ACJ next year, when I'm sending them for an image garden injection, for example or imaging modalities, don't help me with a diagnosis as much as other places, other sites,
+An MRI scan could show you a little bit more, but again, when you see an MRI scan in everybody, so if you send an MRI scan that sometimes the GP sent for diagnostic purposes, which I think is wrong.
+An MRI scan will often report, there is ACJ arthritis.
+Why would it report that?
+Because they see it on the MRI scan.
+They see it, they have to mention it.
+It is almost never clinically relevant.
+So the way I think about ACJs, is that 90% of your information comes from a good history and examination.
+And then any kind of imaging afterwards is just to confirm your diagnosis or add a little bit more.
+So I tend to always go for an and X ray, an MRI scan if I need something more on an ACJ.
+I often don't tend to get an ultrasound scan, unless I think the problem is only ACJ after an X ray, when I'm sending them for an image guided injection, for example.
+Imaging modalities don't help me with a diagnosis as much as other other sites.

-If they, if the other way, if also arthritis is irrelevant, what is it that what's issues?
-What what is producing the pain in the patient?
+If RA, if arthritis is irrelevant, what is producing the pain in the patient?

-Ali Noorani: I think it's instability.
+I think it's instability.

-I say the pain sensors are in the ligaments or the capsule.
+So the pain sensors are in the ligaments or the capsule?

 Yeah.
-So I think that, I think there is instability and there is inflammation following that.
-And, and you have a pain fibers in the disc.
-You have pain fibers in the posterior capsule, and you have generally speaking a lot of pain, fiber neurogenic things all around it.
-And, and that is where you get the pain.
-And we know that people have a lot of, most people will have arthritis and have not validated yet, but we know that finding the arthritis by itself is not as relevant.
+So I think there is instability and there is inflammation following that.
+And you have pain fibers in the disc.
+You have pain fibers in the posterior capsule, and you have generally speaking a lot of pain fiber, neurogenic things all around it.
+And that is where you get the pain.
+And we know that most people will have arthritis and have no pain in their ACJ, but we know that finding the arthritis by itself is not as relevant.

 We've got a lot of questions about hypermobility in the ACJ.
-And I'm wondering what the challenges are for you in dealing with a hyper mobile patients specifically we've had whether it's possible to stabilize it through
+And I'm wondering what the challenges are for you in dealing with a hyper mobile patient, specifically we've had whether it's possible to stabilise it through periarticular sclerosing injections such as prolotherapy, the aim being to passively stabilise the joint.